Steeven9/Jung/README.md

 Disclaimer: the memory usage counter is not keeping track of the variations due to `realloc` calls.
 While the library provides a warning for potential memory leaks, this might be inaccurate due to the complexity of memory managment in C.
-Consider running you application through a dedicated tool like [Valgrind](https://valgrind.org/).
+Consider running your application through a dedicated tool like [Valgrind](https://valgrind.org/).

 ## Docker

-A server Docker image is available.
+A server Docker image of the example is available.
 You can build it with `docker build -t jung .` and then run it e.g. with `docker run -d -p 50051:50051 -v ~/Jung:/usr/Jung --name jung jung` or simply get it from [Docker Hub](https://hub.docker.com/repository/docker/steeven9/jung) as `steeven9/jung` and run it in the same way.

 ## Running on another machine

 If your server is running on another machine (which is probably the case), simply pass its address/hostname to the client as parameter (port is `50051` by default, editable in `jung_server.cc`):

 `./jung_client --target=HOSTNAME[:PORT]`

+## Using the library

+If you want to measure your own application, simply include `custom_instr.h`, which provides all the necessary functions to manage the instrumentation.
+Make sure to also include the corresponding `.cc` file in your compilation unit.

+To merge the obtained traces, compile and run `trace_merge.cc` (which requires `custom_instr.h` as well).